C0D3D3V/Moodle-DL/README.md

 ### Usage
-- `moodle-dl`
-    - Fetches the current state of your Moodle Account, saves it and detects any changes.
-    - If configured, it also sends out notifications.
-    - It prints the changes into the console.
+If you don't want moodle-dl to use the current working directory, then you should set the `--path` option on all commands.

 - `moodle-dl --init`
-    - Guides you through the configuration of the software, including the activation of notifications and obtainment of a login-token for your Moodle-Account.
-    - After the necessary configuration, further additional configurations can be made.
+    - Create an initial configuration.
+A CLI guide will lead you through the initial configuration.
     - If you have to log in with Single Sign On (SSO), you can set the option `--sso` additionally.
+    - If at any point in time, the saved token gets rejected by Moodle use `moodle-dl --new-token` instead
+    - To automate the login you can use the additional options `--username` and `--password` or `--token`.

+- `moodle-dl`
+    - After configuring moodle-dl, this command is sufficient to download all files from your Moodle account and notify you about the result.

 - `moodle-dl --config`
-    - Guides you through the additional configuration of the software.
+    - A CLI guide will lead you through the additional configuration of the software.
+    - You can start the guide after the initial configuration if you want to change any of the settings.
-    - The guide allows you to
+    - The guide allows you to change nearly all settings of the moodle-dl
-      - select the courses that will be downloaded.
+      - select the courses that will be downloaded
-      - rename each course individually.
+      - rename each course individually
-      - decide if subfolders should be created inside a course folder.
+      - decide if subfolders should be created inside a course folder
-      - set whether submissions (files uploaded to assignments by yourself or a teacher), descriptions, links inside descriptions, databases, quizzes, lessons, workshops and forum discussions should be downloaded.
+      - set whether submissions (files uploaded to assignments by yourself or a teacher), descriptions, links inside descriptions, databases, quizzes, lessons, workshops and forum discussions should be downloaded
-      - set if external linked files should be downloaded (files like youtube videos).
+      - set if external files should be downloaded (files like youtube videos)
-      - set if files on moodle that require a cookie should be downloaded.
+      - set if files on moodle that require a cookie should be downloaded
-      - to add extra courses to your download list which you can see but you are not enrolled in, check out [this wiki entry](https://github.com/C0D3D3V/Moodle-Downloader-2/wiki/Download-public-courses).
+      - to add extra courses to your download list which you can see but you are not enrolled in, check out [this wiki entry](https://github.com/C0D3D3V/Moodle-Downloader-2/wiki/Download-public-courses)
-- `moodle-dl --new-token`
-    - Overrides the login-token with a newly obtained one.
-    - The script will ask for credentials unless they are explicitly specify with the options `--username` and `--password`
-    - Use it if at any point in time, for whatever reason, the saved token gets rejected by Moodle.
-- `moodle-dl --change-notification-mail`
-    - Activate/deactivate/change the settings for receiving notifications via e-mail.
-- `moodle-dl --change-notification-telegram`
-    - Activate/deactivate/change the settings for receiving notifications via Telegram.
-    - Click [here for help](https://github.com/C0D3D3V/Moodle-Downloader-2/wiki/Telegram-Notification) in setting up telegram notifications
-- `moodle-dl --change-notification-xmpp`
-    - Activate/deactivate/change the settings for receiving notifications via XMPP.
-- `moodle-dl --manage-database`
-    - To manage the offline database.
-    - It allows you to delete entries from the database that are no longer available locally so that they can be downloaded again.
-- `moodle-dl --delete-old-files`
-    - To delete old versions of updated files.
-- `moodle-dl --add-all-visible-courses`
-    - To add all courses visible to the moodle user to the configuration file.
-- `moodle-dl --version`
-    - Print program version and exit
-- `moodle-dl --log-responses`
-    - To generate a `responses.log` file, in which all JSON responses from Moodles are logged along with the requested URL
-    - This is for development and debugging purposes only.
-The log file may contain private data.

-### Options
-Options can be combined with all the actions mentioned above.
-- `--path PATH`
-    - This option can be useful if you want to save the downloaded files in a directory other than the current working directory (the directory where you run the script).
-    - Sets the location of the configuration, logs and downloaded files.
-    - `PATH` must be an existing directory in which you have read and write access.
-    - Default: current working directory
-- `--threads INT`
-    - Overwrites the number of download threads. (default: 5)
-- `--verbose`
-    - Print various debugging information into the `MoodleDownloader.log` file.
-- `--username USERNAME`
-    - Can be used to automate the `--new-token` process.
-    - Specify username to skip the query when creating a new token.
-- `--password PASSWORD`
-    - Can be used to automate the `--new-token` process.
-    - Specify password to skip the query when creating a new token.
-    - If the password contains special characters like spaces you can enclose it in quotation marks
-- `--max-path-length-workaround`
-    - If this flag is set, all path are made absolute in order to work around the max_path limitation on Windows.
-    - To use relative paths on Windows you should [disable the max_path limitation](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd).
-    - Default: False
-- `--skip-cert-verify`
-    - This flag is used to skip the certification verification while sending requests to Moodle and all other websites.
-    - Warning: This might lead to security flaws and should only be used in non-production environments.
-    - Default: False
-- `--ignore-ytdl-errors`
-    - If this option is set, errors that occur when downloading with the help of yt-dlp are ignored.
-Thus, no further attempt will be made to download the file using yt-dlp.
-    - By default, yt-dlp errors are critical, so the download of the corresponding file will be aborted and when you run moodle-dl again, the download will be repeated.
-    - You can use this option if a download using yt-dlp fails repeatedly.
-- `--without-downloading-files`
-    - This flag is used to skip the downloading of files.
-    - This allows the local database to be updated to the latest version of Moodle without having to download all files.
-    - This can also be used to ignore recurring errors by adding the files that produce the errors to the database.
-So these files are not downloaded again.
-- `--sso`
-    - This flag is used to indicate that a Single Sign On (SSO) login to your Moodle is required.
-    - Can be combined with `--init` and `--new-token`.
+By default a private token is stored in the initial configuration, this is only needed for special Moodle modules that cannot be queried via the Moodle API.
+If no such module is available in your Moodle you are welcome to delete this token.

+If you need help configuring telegram notifications [click here](https://github.com/C0D3D3V/Moodle-Downloader-2/wiki/Telegram-Notification)